-For the general fund, the final actual revenues of \$239.1 million were less than the final budgeted of \$254.5 million by \$15.4 million.
+For the general fund, the final actual revenues of \$250.3 million were less than the final budgeted of \$274.3 million by \$24.0 million.
 This difference (final actual vs. final budget) is the net effect of many factors:

 - The School District operated several pandemic related federal grants with grant periods that extend beyond the end of the fiscal year.
 These grants operate on a reimbursement basis and were not fully expended during the year.
-Since more funding was available than drawn down in the fiscal year, revenues related to Federal funds were \$20.4 million less than what was budgeted.
-These funds will roll over and benefit future years. - The property tax digest grew at a faster pace than was anticipated when the general fund budget was adopted.
-As a result, property taxes exceeded the budget by \$1.4 million. - Title ad-valorem taxes (TAVT) increased during the year and outpaced the budget by \$0.9 million. - The School District charged the full amount of allowable indirect costs to all federal programs.
-As a result miscellaneous revenue collections exceeded anticipated collections by \$1.4 million.
+Since more funding was available than drawn down in the fiscal year, revenues related to Federal funds were \$28.2 million less than what was budgeted.
+These funds will roll over and benefit future years. - Investment earnings were \$0.9 million higher than budgeted due to increasing market rates and cash management. - State funds were \$4.5 million higher than budgeted due to additional funding related to increases in health insurance for certified employees.